With More Time, Travel for Less

 If you are an able-bodied backpacker, Australians and New Zealanders will welcome you and accommodate you.
 They will even help you find short-term employment and hostels.
 If you are retired senior citizens with the luxury of time, like us, you may be able to travel for less.

-When we arrived at Sydney’s Central Railway Station we each bought the 7-day "Triple Pass" for unlimited travel by suburban train, bus, or ferry for AUS$37.
+When we arrived at Sydney’s Central Railway Station we each bought My MultiDay tickets for unlimited travel by suburban train, bus, or ferry.
 We used a credit card at every opportunity.

 We travel light.
 Our small backpacks had handles and wheels.
 Since our triple passes were good day and night in and around Sydney, we didn’t need a car.